 Back home in India, my mom rarely used to cook mushrooms as she always insists that mushrooms must be bought from a reliable source as they are likely to absorb heavy metals or toxins from the soil, if not grown in proper places.
 Now though I buy from a good source, she suggests me to cook the same day I buy and discard the left over, though refrigerated.

 Cleaning mushrooms, many say just wipe them off with a soft tissue and rinse them.
-Some like to remove the skin from the mushrooms which I used to do before and now I more do it.
-For those who like to clean up the skin, sprinkle some maida/plain flour on the mushrooms and peel off the skin from bottom.
+Some like to remove the skin from the mushrooms which I used to do before and now I no more do it.
+For those who like to clean up the skin, You can just peel off the skin from the bottom.
+Or sprinkle some maida/plain flour on the mushrooms and peel off the skin from bottom.
 Here is a picture

 - 1 tsp ginger garlic paste

 - 1 tsp garam masala or meat masala (readymade is ok)